readysettech/readyset/README.md

 When running ReadySet in a performance-critical setting, make sure you compile with the `--release` flag.

-**Note:** This repository contains a snapshot of the current state of the ReadySet internal repository.
-Our team is currently working on getting our live codebase, including all development history, ready to be hosted on GitHub, at which point we'll force push to this repository.

 ## License

 ReadySet is licensed under the BSL 1.1 license, converting to the open-source Apache 2.0 license after 4 years.
 It is free to use on any number of nodes.